-This Operation Manual was written for people installing, operating, and troubleshooting Reno A & E Model GT-200 inductive loop vehicle detectors.
-The Model GT-200 is a two channel, card rack type loop detector with delay and extension timing designed to meet or exceed the NEMA Standards TS 2-1998 and is downward compatible to NEMA Standards TS 1-1989.
+This Operation Manual was written for people installing, operating, and troubleshooting Reno A & E Model GT-200 Series inductive loop vehicle detectors.
+The Model GT-200 is a scanning, two channel, card rack type loop detector designed to meet or exceed NEMA Standards TS 2-1998 and is downward compatible to NEMA Standards TS 1-1989.

 The Model GT-200 uses a microcontroller to monitor and process signals from two separate loop / lead-in circuits.
-The operation of each channel is independently programmed with a front panel eight-position DIP switch module to provide the following selections:
+The operation of each channel is independently programmed with a front panel mounted eight-position DIP switch module to provide the following selections:

-Eight Sensitivity Levels (-ΔL/L %).
+Eight Sensitivity Levels (- $\Delta L/L$ %).